 - Examples include family members visiting each other’s homes, patients visiting their physicians, neighbors walking on other neighbor’s property.

 Once an invitation has been accepted, both the property owner and the visitor must meet expectations to ensure the visitor’s safety.

 Property owners (including managers and staff) must meet two expectations to ensure visitors’ safety.

-- Continuing upon “likely” dangers, the second expectation of property owners is to consider foreseeable harms.
-Again, not all incidents are predictable.
-But the property owner is expected to consider any-and-all plausible future incidents and do everything in their power to avoid these incidents from occurring.
+- However, the property owner is expected to consider any-and-all plausible future incidents and do everything in their power to avoid these incidents from occurring.
 An example of this is staying up to code with requirements set by law.